varietas/instrumentum-agrestis-imputare/README.md

 * Annotations used to inject beans
     * Autowire

-Every annotation for defining a bean has to optional properties:
+Every annotation for defining a bean has two optional properties:

 * name - custom bean identifier
 * scope - what kind of bean (singleton or prototype)

 The custom bean identifier allows you to specify your own name of the bean.
 This option is optional.
-If you not use an own identifier the name of the class will used as the default identifier.
+If you don't use an own identifier the name of the class will be used as the default identifier.
 The default scope of a bean is the typical scope other frameworks are using too.
-However, some times it could be helpful to change the scope for a bean.
+However, sometimes it could be helpful to change the scope for a bean.
 So you could do it with this option.
 (Be sure you know what you do!)
 #### 1.1.
 Get agrestis imputare

 If you use a build tool like maven or gradle you are able to add the agrestis imputare dependency to your pom or .gralde file.
 (This time agrestis imputare is not available in the maven central repository so you have to add the dependency to your local repository.)